Agency Partners

 Preferred employment type for Engineering roles in Norway

-In the Norwegian software engineering job market, the majority of positions are offered on a full-time basis, accounting for 93% of the available roles.
-Contract positions represent 7% of the market, while part-time roles make up 1%.
-This distribution indicates a strong preference for full-time employment among software developers in Norway.
+In the Norwegian software engineering job market, the majority of positions are offered on a full-time basis, accounting for 93% of available roles.
+This is followed by contract positions, which represent 7% of the job opportunities.
+Part-time roles make up 1% of the engineering job market, suggesting a strong demand for full-time talent in Norway's tech sector.

 Time to Hire Distribution for Software in Norway